 How does it work?

-First, you setup your account for 2-step verification.
-This will require you to know your FIT password and have a mobile device to connect verification to.
+First, you must enable your account for 2-step verification.
+This will require you to know your FIT password and have your mobile device ready.

 Who is this for?